 A delightful converted chapel providing a great base from which to explore the Lake District, Hadrians Wall and even the Scottish Borders.
 Located in the pretty peaceful Cumbrian village of Talkin, The Old Chapel is within walking distance of the village pub and close to Talking Tarn with lovely walks, fishing and boating.

-"High Rigg Woodland Cottage" is a 2 bed holiday Cottage sleeping up to 4 guests in Cumbria.
-The unspoilt rural village of Brampton is ideally placed for exploring the Eden Valley, Lake District and the Yorkshire Dales.
-The village has a pub, which serves good food, and is just two miles from the historic town of Appleby.
-With the...
+"Swift Cottage" is a 2 bed holiday Cottage sleeping up to 4 guests in Cumbria.
+The small rural village of Milton is ideally placed for exploring northern Cumbria, including Hadrian's Wall, the coastline of the Solway Firth and the Lake District National Park.
+The market town of Brampton is just two miles away and a few...

 "11 The Forge" is a 2 bed holiday Cottage sleeping up to 4 guests in Cumbria.
 Brampton is a vibrant market town surrounded by the historic Hadrian's Wall, steeped in Scottish history, home to an ancient Moot Hall, a statue of the 7th Earl of Carlisle, an abundance of shopping, pubs, restaurants, takeaways and a local...